Dispersed Camping: What It Is and Where Can You Do It?

 Campers legs sticking out of tent with views of mountains

-Is it Dangerous to Disperse Camp?
+Is it Dangerous to use dispersed campgrounds?

 Wildlife encounters aren’t unique to dispersed camping but are more likely the further out you go.
 If you are traveling in bear or big cat country, plan accordingly and take the necessary safety precautions, including a bear canister and bear spray.
 Learn how to be big cat and bear aware in our guides on mountain lion and bear safety.